-A BPS can also represent other entities usually employed to model business processes, such as participants and messages, not presented here for lack of space.
-Indeed, by following our approach we can represent the constructs common to the most used BP modeling languages and, in particular, the ones based on the BPMN 2.0 specification (OMG, 2011).
+A BPS can also represent other entities usually employed to model processes, such as participants and messages, not presented here for lack of space.
+Indeed, by following our approach we can represent the constructs common to the most used BP modeling languages and, in particular, the ones based on the BPMN specification [17].

-Formally, a BPS is specified by a set of ground facts of the form $p(c_1,...,c_n)$ , where $c_1,...,c_n$ are constants denoting flow elements (e.g., activities, events, and gateways) and p is a predicate symbol.
+Formally, a BPS is specified by a set of ground facts of the form $p(c_1, ..., c_n)$, where $c_1, ..., c_n$ are constants denoting flow elements (e.g., activities, events, and gateways) and p is a predicate symbol.
 An excerpt of the translation of the Handle Order process (referred to as ho) as a BPS is shown in Table 1.